gchumillas/with-http/README.md

 }
 ```

 But the previous approach could become cumbersome if we have many requests in our code.
-And most of the time, when a request fails, we simply wat to show an error message to the user.
+And most of the time, when a request fails, we simply want to show an error message to the user.

 Thanks to this component we can get rid of the redundant code and simply write: